xu2xulim/Superhero-Power/README.md

 # Superhero-Power
-Py-Trello code that can be used with Superhero Power service
+Py-Trello code that can be used with Superhero Power service at this URL : tbd